-The Township of Montville is located partially in each the Preservation and Planning Area.
-The municipality affirmatively seeks to align its land use planning program with the provisions of the RMP with respect to that portion of the municipality located within the Preservation Area.
-For purposes of this document, these lands shall be formally designated the "Township Highlands Preservation Area," with shortened references to the "Highlands Preservation Area," having the same meaning.
-This supplement to the Township Master Plan, designated the "Highlands Element," represents a first step toward achieving full conformance with the Highlands RMP.
+The Borough of Oakland is located partially in each, the Preservation and Planning Area.
+The municipality affirmatively seeks to align its land use planning program with the provisions of the RMP with respect to the whole of the municipality.
+For purposes of this document, these lands shall henceforth be referred to as the "Borough Highlands Area."
+As to voluntary conformance for the Planning Area, the Governing Body adopted General Ordinance # on (insert date) indicating its intention to revise the municipal Master Plan and development ordinances, as applicable to the development and use of land in the

+Planning Area, to conform with the goals, requirements, and provisions of the Highlands RMP.)
+This supplement to the Borough Master Plan, designated the "Highlands Element," represents a first step toward achieving full conformance with the Highlands RMP.

-The Highlands Element sets forth the policies that shall guide the future land use and development of the Township Highlands Preservation Area.
+The Highlands Element sets forth the policies that shall guide the future land use and development of the Borough Highlands Area.
 It provides the rationale and the framework for the adoption of land use regulations that are protective of Highlands resources and consistent with the Highlands RMP.
-With regard to specific regulatory requirements, these shall apply to non-exempt land use activities in the Highlands Preservation Area.
+With regard to specific regulatory requirements, these shall apply to non-exempt land use activities in the Highlands Area.
 "Non-exempt" land use and development refers to uses, activities, and development projects not expressly listed as exemptions in the Highlands Act (N.J.S.A.
 13:20-28).
 Highlands Act exemptions pertain to specific "activities, improvements and development projects."
 With the exception of the lands of federal military installations existing at the time of enactment of the Highlands Act, the exemptions do not apply across-the-board to lots, tracts, or any other divisions of land, whether existing or proposed at the time of passage of the Act.
 Land use activities, improvements, and development projects that are exempt from the Highlands Act shall remain subject to all other applicable provisions of the underlying municipal Master Plan, Zoning and Land Use Ordinances, and Development Regulations.

 The Highlands Element amends or creates in limited form (where not already existing), each of the components of the municipal Master Plan, as provided in the sections that follow.
-The Highlands Element is intended to apply in conjunction with the language of the existing Township Master Plan to the maximum extent feasible.
+The Highlands Element is intended to apply in conjunction with the language of the existing Borough Master Plan to the maximum extent feasible.
 In the event of conflicts between the two, the Highlands Element shall supersede, unless the existing municipal Master Plan provisions are more restrictive.